+Laurie Hook, Beringer's Winemaker Emeritus, began her career in the winemaking program at University of California at Davis, which is noted for training some of the best winemakers around the world.
+Upon graduating in 1984, she traveled to Australia to work at a small winery.
 After returning to work a harvest in Sonoma, Laurie came to Beringer as an enologist in 1986, a job that allowed her to solidify the scientific side of her training.
-But, she says, "You can't make wine only through science.
-California winemakers learned that in the 1970s and early 1980s, when a highly scientific approach resulted in very clean wines but not necessarily the most interesting ones."
 In 1997, she was named Assistant Winemaker to Beringer Winemaster Ed Sbragia, and in 2000 she was promoted to Winemaker for Beringer Vineyards.
 "Ed was a great mentor—he showed me the importance of being true to oneself and that while the scientific part of winemaking is important (and fun), it is just as essential to trust your instincts."
-Laurie has been leading our winemaking team for the last 13 years, and her instincts and wisdom have made Beringer wines what they are.
+Laurie lead our winemaking team for 15 years before transitioning to winemaker Emeritus in 2015.

 So, why just sustainable rather than organic or biodynamic?
-Because sustainable farming is all-encompassing.
+We chose to farm sustainably because it is all-encompassing.
 It applies not only to the farming practices in the vineyard, but also the surrounding environment, community, and economy.
 It covers everything from soil and canopy management, planting developments, water and chemical usage to employee benefits and more.
 In short, sustainability is about smart farming.
 It encourages best practices that ensure the longevity of the vineyard and optimization of the quality of the grapes and wine.